raomin/operating-system/Documentation/configuration.md

 - The `modprobe` folder is for modules configuration files (/etc/modprobe.d)
 - The `udev` folder is for udev rules files.
 - The `authorized_keys` file activates debug SSH access on port `22222`.
 See [Debugging Home Assistant][debug-homeassistant].
+- The `hostname` file contains the custom name for this instance.
+Eg if this file contains `myhome`, the instance will be accessible at `myhome.local`.
 - The `timesyncd.conf` file allow you to set different NTP servers.
 HassOS won't boot without correct working time servers!
 - The `hassos-*.raucb` file is a firmware OTA update which will be installed.
 These can be found on on the [release][hassos-release] page.